 AlloyDB shares the same concepts of roles, users, and groups as PostgreSQL.
 For a brief explanation, see the following descriptions:

-User: Role that is given the
+User: the role that's given the

 LOGIN